View of the Howe Sound. Image courtesy of Björn Borgers

 Management

-Chantal Shah, Executive Director
+Manon Gauthier, Executive Director

-Charley McIntyre, Associate Executive Director (wildlife)
+Charley McIntyre, Associate Executive Director

 The Audain Foundation offices are located at: